-A. Users of MTSU property and/or facilities shall comply with the limitations as to the number of persons that may attend in accordance with appropriate building and fire codes and safety standards applicable to particular facility and/or property at issue.
+B. Users of MTSU properties and/or facilities shall comply with the limitations as to the number of persons that may attend in accordance with appropriate building and fire codes and safety standards applicable to particular facility and/or property at issue.
 These limitations are specified for each property in Appendix A;

-B. Users of MTSU property and/or facilities shall comply with state and federal law and all MTSU and TBR regulations, policies, or rules for the conduct of assemblies, meetings and demonstrations;
+C. Users of MTSU properties and/or facilities shall comply with state and federal law and all MTSU and TBR regulations, policies, or rules for the conduct of assemblies, meetings and demonstrations;

-H. Users of facilities and/or property and/or their sponsor(s) are responsible for all fees and costs assessed by MTSU for the event as set forth in Section VI below (entitled "Fees and Costs");
+I. Users of facilities and/or property and/or their sponsor(s) are responsible for all fees and costs assessed by MTSU for the event as set forth in Section VII below (entitled “Fees and Costs”);

-J. All persons operating motor vehicles in conjunction with an approved use/access of campus facilities and/or property shall be subject to MTSU and TBR rules, regulations, policies and procedures regarding traffic and parking.
-The MTSU rules regulations and procedures can be obtained from the MTSU Parking and Transportation Services website: http://www.mtsu.edu/parking/;
+K. All persons operating motor vehicles in conjunction with an approved use/access of campus facilities and/or property shall be subject to MTSU and TBR rules, regulations, policies and procedures regarding traffic and parking.
+The MTSU rules regulations and procedures can be obtained from the MTSU Parking Services website and MTSU Policy I:14:01 Traffic and Parking;

-K. The hours in which facilities are generally available are listed in Appendix A. The hours of use may vary during holidays, final exam weeks, "week of welcome" dates and the summer semesters.
-Except as provided in Section VIII.F below (entitled "Camping"), access to, or use of, campus facilities and/or shall not be permitted overnight;
+L. The hours in which facilities are generally available are listed in Appendix A. The hours of use may vary during holidays, final exam weeks, “week of welcome” dates and the summer semesters.
+Except as provided in Section IX G below (entitled “Camping”), access to, or use of, campus facilities and/or properties shall not be permitted overnight;

 MTSU will assess certain fees or charges for specific costs and/or services provided to campus users (e.g., maintenance, janitorial, utilities, and/or security).
 These fees will be assessed as set forth below.
 All fees and costs shall be assessed to all similar uses on a content/viewpoint neutral basis.